-When using an app in Sidecar that has Touch Bar controls, a Touch Bar will appear at the bottom of the iPad's screen; it appears even when connected to a MacBook with a Touch Bar.
+When using an app in Sidecar that has Touch Bar controls, a Touch Bar will appear at the bottom of the iPad's screen.
+It appears whether you're connected to a MacBook with or without a Touch Bar.

 In Sidecar preferences on Mac, users can also toggle the Touch Bar on-and-off, and choose to place it at the bottom (default) or top of the iPad's screen.